keithledgerwood/WICLab-guide/03-o365-integration.md

 ## Configure Provisioning for Office 365

-The single sign-on configuration performed in the previous section allows your Okta org to assert identity information to your Microsoft 365 tenant.
-However for single sign-on to work, each identity asserted by Okta must link to an existing Azure AD account.
+For single sign-on to work, each identity asserted by Okta must link to an existing Azure AD account.

-The required Azure AD accounts could be created manually, or synced from a common identity source such as an on-premises AD but, in this case, you will set up provisioning in Okta so that it can automatically manage accounts in Azure AD.
-It will create accounts when users are assigned to the Office 365 app and deactivate these accounts when users are unassigned.
-It will also manage user attributes and licenses.
+In this section, you will set up provisioning in Okta to automatically create Azure AD accounts when users are assigned to the Office 365 app and deactivate these accounts when users are unassigned.

 ### Enable integration